-202-1 General Provisions and Requirements
+Section 202-1 General Provisions and Requirements

 - A. Prior to submission of an application for review and consideration by the Planning Board applicants and/or their representatives are encouraged to meet with the Planning Director in order to introduce and discuss the proposal and to secure advice in regard to conformance with applicable requirements of Pelham's land use ordinances and regulations. - B. Any application for review and consideration by the Planning Board shall be filed with the Planning Department not less than twenty-one (21) calendar days prior to the date of the regular meeting of the Planning Board at which the applicant seeks such consideration.
 After an application has been submitted to the Planning Department, the applicant may not supplement, revise or modify the application after notice of public hearing has been given without consent of the Planning Director.
 The applicant may provide additional information upon affirmative vote of the Planning Board at a noticed public hearing.
-An applicant may withdraw an application fees paid by the applicant prior to withdrawal shall be forfeited and the applicant shall remain liable for any expenses incurred by or on behalf of the Planning Board in processing or technical review of the application prior to the time of withdrawal. - C. By filing any application under these Regulations, the owner and applicant acknowledge and consent to: (1) unobstructed entry to and viewing of the land that is the subject of the application by public officials, including members of the Planning Board, their staff, consultants or others so authorized by the Board; and (2) third party review of plans and application materials, pursuant to RSA 676:4-b, which have been submitted to the Board as part of the application.
+An applicant may withdraw an application prior to public hearing; however, in the case of withdrawal, any and all application fees paid by the applicant prior to withdrawal shall be forfeited and the applicant shall remain liable for any expenses incurred by or on behalf of the Planning Board in processing or technical review of the application prior to the time of withdrawal. - C. By filing any application under these Regulations, the owner and applicant acknowledge and consent to: (1) unobstructed entry to and viewing of the land that is the subject of the application by public officials, including members of the Planning Board, their staff, consultants or others so authorized by the Board; and (2) third party review of plans and application materials, pursuant to RSA 676:4-b, which have been submitted to the Board as part of the application.

-202-2 Classification of Applications
+Section 202-2 Classification of Applications